 BDSM is often seen as a deviation from the norm, but who defines and determines what is “normal”?

-Furthermore, it is relatively unclear how many people actually practice BDSM or at least how many have a keen interest in whips, gag balls and bondage ropes.
+Furthermore, it is relatively unclear how many people actually practice BDSM or at least how many have a keen interest in whips, balls gags and bondage ropes.

 It may well be that our kinky community is much larger than expected and some people are just a bit shy.
 Empirical studies range from two to 62 percent of the population.
 So who knows for sure whether sadomasochism is really that ‘abnormal’?